 But let's take the day back to its roots - back to the Celtic Pagans who originally celebrated the end of the harvest season in what has since become Halloween.
-In fact, Halloween and the related Samhain are still recognized as highly significant events by modern-day Pagans.
-But I am not a Pagan; therefore, Halloween is not part of my culture.
+In fact, Halloween and the related Samhain are still recognized as highly significant events by modern-day adherents of Paganism and Wicca.
+But I don't practice those religions; therefore, Halloween is not part of my culture.

-Now, I do not use that word - Pagan - in a pejorative sense.
-As a Christ-follower, I do wish for Pagans (and others) to find their ways to the One whom the Bible says is the way to God (John 14.6), but I use the term to simply refer to the religion that is as living among certain peoples now as it was two and three thousand years ago in northern Europe.
-Pagans worship creation itself and, from what I understand, have a pretty deep sense of religious ritual at this time of year.
-And, though modern commercialized Halloween traditions have surely altered the original intent for the general population, the fact remains that the day is, at root, simply a spiritual event for a religion to which I do not belong.
-Therefore, I don't celebrate it anymore than I - not being a Muslim - mark Ramadan or - not being a Hindu - recognize Hindu holidays.
+Understand that I do not use the word Pagan in a pejorative sense.
+As a Christ-follower, I do wish for followers of Paganism and Wicca (as well as others) to find their ways to the One whom the Bible says is the way to God (John 14.6), but I use the term to simply refer to the religions that are as living among certain peoples now as they were two and three thousand years ago in northern Europe.
+Pagans and Wiccans worship creation itself and, from what I understand, have a pretty deep sense of religious ritual at this time of year.
+And, though modern commercialized Halloween traditions have surely altered the original intent for the general population, the fact remains that the day is, at root, a spiritual event for religions to which I do not belong.
+Therefore, I don't celebrate it anymore than I - not being a Muslim - mark Ramadan or - not being a Hindu - recognize Diwali.
 Nor would I expect a Buddhist to celebrate Christmas or a Taoist to participate in Easter traditions.

 It doesn't matter to me that very few Americans know the history of the celebration - or even that, among those who do, still fewer care.
 The simple fact of the matter is that I know what it is and isn't - an event not connected in any way to Jesus.
 And, therefore, God holds me - and, by extension, my family - accountable to steer clear of even its modern variations.

 That said, I know a lot of solid Christ-followers who join in the "festivities" in one way or another.
 And it's certainly not my intent - nor is it my position - to judge whether or not they are doing what is pleasing to the Lord.
-I would suggest, though, that - as with all of life - a professing Christian not operate on "automatic pilot" in terms of Halloween, simply going along to get along or because it's what has always been done in your family or among your friends.
-Instead, take the time to research what the day is really all about - historically and currently - and ask God to clearly reveal what path you should take to bring Him glory on October 31 - the same as He asks of us the other 364 days of the year.
-Whatever His answer, I have no doubt that a heartfelt request on the matter will bring you your own version of our pancake waitress.
+I would suggest, though, that - as with all of life - a professing Christian not operate on "automatic pilot" in terms of Halloween, simply going along to get along or because it's what has always been done in one's family or among one's friends.
+Instead, take time to research what the day is really about - historically and currently - and ask God to clearly reveal what path you should take to bring Him glory on October 31 - the same as He asks of us the other 364 days of the year.

 Photo Credit: w_cbeye@sbcglobal